kaviarjs/x-ui/DOCUMENTATION.md

 Note:

 For handlers, you'll want to declare them outside of a React component, such that they won't change their memory address.
-Otherwise, you won't be able to remove them, since onSetRemove identifies a handler by comparing functions, which is done on addresses.
+Otherwise, you won't be able to remove them, since onSetRemove identifies a handler by comparing functions, which is done on the actual reference.

----
+### Defaults

 When initialising `XUIBundle()`, you can pass session defaults: